corrode/corrode.github.io/content/blog/immutability/index.md

 I've observed this in Rust as well.
 Beginners frequently try to sidestep `.clone()` calls at every turn in an attempt to prematurely optimize their code.
 I believe this approach is misguided.
-It can lead to bugs, maintainability issues, and, ironically, could be the reason for *worse* performance.
+It can lead to bugs, maintainability issues, and, ironically, could be the reason for worse performance.

 This article aims to convince you (or someone you know) that adopting immutability is central to writing idiomatic Rust.
-This approach results in clearer, more maintainable code, that is easy to refactor and parallelize.
+This approach results in clearer, more maintainable code that is easy to refactor and parallelize.
 The use of `mut` should be limited and confined to tight local scopes.

 I hope to clear up the long-standing myth that mutability is faster and required to write performant systems code.

-But first, let's take a step back and look at the context of why this is important.
+But first, let's step back and understand why this is so crucial.

 ## Immutability and State